Our Philosophy: The Artplay Way

-Artplay uses art-making to encourage open verbal sharing while creating, or art as the expression itself.
+Artplay uses art-making to encourage open verbal sharing while creating.
+This art often turns into a therapeutic tool/strategy for calming at home or school.
 We use traditional art supplies (paints, pastels, pencils, large paper, canvas), as well as sensory supplies (play dough, clay, water beads, slime, instant snow), or building supplies (glue, wood pieces, rope, boxes, cardboard tubes), to give kids options for how they want to express themselves.
 While the creation is happening, we do direct check-ins about your child’s home, school and extracurricular lives, as well as the main concern that brought them to Artplay.
-We also talk about what they are creating and why, as often the art becomes a tool for helping kids feel less anxious.

-Artplay offers individual and sibling sessions for kids, social groups, academic tutoring, parent coaching, as well as naturopathic help.
+Artplay offers individual and sibling sessions for kids, social groups, academic tutoring, as well as naturopathic help.
 Here are bios for all of our helpers:

-Liz Tomko – Owner of Artplay (Leads individual sessions and social groups)
+Liz Tomko – Owner of Artplay (Leads individual sessions)